gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2019-11-25-Back-To-School.md

 The School Diversity dataset was relatively clean already from the work done by the Washington Post, who originally collected the data, and the Tidy Tuesday team.
 Looking at the data was when I formulated what question I wanted my data to answer and what I would need to do to it to get there.

 <br>
 The dataset featured data on all 50 states and Washington DC.
 It featured data from the 1994-1995 and 2016-2017 school years as comparison.
-Also, the data included information about whether the district was integrated, meaning how likely is a school to have a similar racial makeup as the district as a whole.
+Also, the data included information about whether the district was integrated, meaning how likely is a school to have a similar racial makeup as the whole district.

 <br>
 While looking at the raw data from top to bottom ordered by state, I quickly got to my home state, Arizona.
 Arizona was one of the fastest growing states in the country during the 90s and the 00s.
 This fact, and my knowledge of the area, led me to want to investigate only the Arizona data.
 And I quickly settled on what I wanted to investigate. <b>How has Arizona's growth had an impact on the racial makeup of its schools?</b>